nfour/serverless-build-plugin/docs/Install & Config.md

 #
 # Each file can be babel transpiled:
 # - When this is an object, it is treated as a babel config
-# - When true, any `.babelrc` in the service directory is used
+# - When true, a `.babelrc` in the service directory is used
 babel: true

 # uglify